RAMTEJPASELA/Three-Phase-ZSI-Simple-Boost-PWM/README.md

 ## Case Studies

 We evaluated the inverter performance under three modulation indices.
 All simulations ran for 0.1 s with a discrete step of 50 µs and a switching frequency of 10 kHz.
+**Note:** VB values were chosen based on the required boost factor to maintain ~230 V line-to-line RMS output across all cases.

 ### Case 1: M = 0.86, VB = 310 V
 | Parameter                              | Expected | Simulated |